AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/marketo-measure-ultimate.md

 ## Prerequisites {#prerequisites}

-* AEP Sandbox Mapping should be completed in the Marketo Measure Settings page.
+* AEP Sandbox Mapping should be completed in the Marketo Measure Settings page by the Admin.
 Without the Sandbox Mapping, the destination save will fail.
 * Only datasets of B2B XDM classes can be exported.
+You can't bring in multiple datasets of the same B2B XDM class for a given data source.
-For a given data source, only one dataset for each B2B XDM class is allowed.
-Each dataset can only be included in one data flow.
+* Each dataset can only be included in one data flow.

 ## Export type and frequency {#export-type-frequency}